Does Self Tanner Expire?

 Many people are satisfied with the quality of the tan that self-tanners create.
 It is natural-looking and flawless compared to a tan from sunbathing.

 But are self-tanners really safe?
-Are they still effective even if they have been kept for a long period of time?
+Are they still effective even after being stored for a long period of time?

 Keep reading to learn all you need to know about self-tanner expiration.